 Instead, let’s look at three lessons sports can teach us about faith.

 Sports and faith require discipline.
 Whether you are a weekend athlete or a high school standout hoping to earn a college scholarship, you need discipline.
 It takes discipline to wake up for your 6:00 a.m. workouts or stay an extra 15 minutes in the batting cages after practice.
-It takes discipline to know your physical limits and avoid injury.
+It takes discipline to know your physical limits and avoid injury, although if you suffer injury for any external source you can get legal help for this from sites as hhcfirm.com/ online.
 Similarly, our faith lives require discipline to make sure we say our morning and evening prayers, pray a daily rosary, or spend 15 minutes longer in adoration.
 It takes discipline to go to Mass even when it’s “inconvenient” or to make time to study scripture.
 It’s no accident that “discipline” (disciplīna in the original Latin), is derived from discipulus, the Latin word for “student.”

 Sports and faith require respect for proper authority.
 My last post addressed respect for officials, but the same goes for coaches.
 In sports, we listen to our coaches because they give us a strategy for success.
 Coaches motivate, train, and educate us so that we can do well on the field, court, or track.
 The same is true for our spiritual authority.
 Parents, teachers, pastors, bishops, and popes all have varying degrees of authority and responsibility for our spiritual success.
 They instruct us in matters of faith, encourage us to persevere, and give us strategies to attain the ultimate goal of getting to heaven.
 We have a duty to give them the respect that their positions deserve.